Hotmoka/hotmoka/tutorial/Takamaka.md

 fields of a storage objects are part of the representation of such objects and must, themselves, be kept in blockchain.
 Hence, a storage object:
 1. has a class that extends (directly or indirectly) `takamaka.lang.Storage`, and
-2. is such that all its fields hold storage values (primitives, a storage object, `null`, a `java.math.BigInteger` or a `java.lang.String`).
+2. is such that all its fields hold storage values (primitives, storage objects, `null`, elements of immutable `enum`s, a `java.math.BigInteger` or a `java.lang.String`).

 Note that the above conditions hold for the class `Person` defined above.
 Instead, the following are examples of what is **not** allowed in a field of a storage object: